 - Get enough sleep – The amount of sleep you need depends on how old you are and whether or not you live near a school that plays loud music at night.
 You should also try and avoid sleeping too much or eating before bedtime because both of these can make your body tired and cause cramps in your muscles.

-- Exercise – This will help keep blood flowing through the body which helps relieve stress related symptoms such as headaches caused by lack of oxygen flow into brain cells due lack adequate hydration intake causing dehydration effects like dizziness, nausea, and other unpleasant symptoms.
+- Exercise – This will help keep blood flowing through the body, which helps relieve stress-related symptoms such as headaches caused by lack of oxygen flow into brain cells due to lack of adequate hydration intake, causing dehydration effects like dizziness, nausea, and other unpleasant symptoms.

 Other things that can help your Mood Swings